pyrddlgym-project/pyRDDLGym/docs/jax.rst

 The API also supports manual gradient calculations for custom applications.
-Please see the `worked example here <https://github.com/pyrddlgym-project/pyRDDLGym-jax/blob/main/pyRDDLGym_jax/examples/run_gradient.py>`_ how to calculate the gradient of the return with respect to the policy parameters.
+Please see the `worked example here <https://github.com/pyrddlgym-project/pyRDDLGym-jax/blob/main/pyRDDLGym_jax/examples/run_gradient.py>`_ to calculate the gradient of the return with respect to the policy parameters.

 Limitations